 We chose to go with the wine pairing which was highly recommended.
 All the dishes were accompanied by red and white wine from Chile.
 What was interesting about this pairing was the switching back and forth between the red and wines.
 There was no predefined sequence and each glass was a perfect complement to the dish.

 The restaurant was fairly busy for a Friday night and at one point all the tables were completely occupied.
 If you plan on eating at Boragó, you may want to book your reservation way in advance.
 The decor is simple and earthy with lots of wood and slate.
 You immediately get the feeling of nature in a warm and welcoming space.
-The service was excellent with very attentive staff ready to answer any questions or provide the much needed guidance on how eat some of the interesting looking dishes.
+The service was excellent with very attentive staff ready to answer any questions or provide the much-needed guidance on how to eat some of the interesting looking dishes.